 - 1. Low cut clothing is not acceptable due to the nature of OTA tasks.
 Cleavage/undergarments and midriff area should not be visible. - 2.
 Shirts or blouses tied at the midriff, clothing improperly fastened, or anything item that allows skin to show on stomach or lower back when arms are raised or when bending over) - 3.
 Halters, backless dresses or tops, spaghetti straps, tube tops, tight tank tops, or muscle shirts unless covered, at all times, by an outer garment. - 4.
 See through clothing. - 5.
 Exposed undergarments. - 6.
-Short skirts or short shorts. - Piercings are expected to be removed it they cause physical safety concerns.
-Avoidance of tattoos on facial regions is recommended.
-Rules regarding dress, hygiene, piercings, and tattoos may be set by individual FW sites.
+Short skirts or short shorts. - 7.
+Piercings are expected to be removed it they cause physical safety concerns.
+Avoidance of tattoos on facial regions is best.
+Rules regarding dress, hygiene, piercings, and tattoos may be set by individual FW sites

 Attire for Fieldwork-Level I and II will depend on the dress desired by each facility.
 Piercings may need to be removed and tattoos may need to be covered for Fieldwork participation.
+Additionally it should be noted that some facilities hold a dress code for hair color.
+Students are expected to comply with the dress code of the facility where they engage in Fieldwork experiences.